After seven dormant years, Spain tiptoes back into house-building

 Back at Perucho's site on the former metro land, the developer says most of the buyers are Spanish and buying flats to live in, not as an investment.

-This project is financed by Caixabank (CABK.MC).
-Other parcels of land are coming up for sale that he is interested in, like the site of the old Atletico de Madrid football club stadium on the banks of the River Manzanares in central Madrid.
+This project is financed by Caixabank.
+Other parcels of land are coming up for sale that he is interested in, like the site of the old Atletico de Madrid soccer club stadium on the banks of the River Manzanares in central Madrid.

 "It's about a return to normal activity, it's not a boom," he says.
-"The market was absolutely paralyzed for seven years and there is a backlog of demand."
+"The market was absolutely paralysed for seven years and there is a backlog of demand."

 (Additional reporting by Robert Hetz; Editing by Julien Toyer and Angus MacSwan)